alchemyplatform/aa-sdk/site/overview/getting-started.md

 ```

 :::tip Note
-The `UserOperation` Hash is what our Bundler returns once it submits the `UserOperation` to the Blockchain on behalf of your smart account.
+The `UserOperation` Hash is what our [Bundler](https://github.com/alchemyplatform/rundler) returns once it submits the `UserOperation` to the Blockchain on behalf of your smart account.

-To know when the `UserOperation` is mined on the Blockchain in order query information about it, you'll want to use the `Transaction Hash`.
+To know when the `UserOperation` is mined on a blockchain in order query information about it, you'll want to use the `Transaction Hash`.
 :::

 :::tip Handling Errors